-One of the most striking features you’ll notice when you visit us at Raasay Distillery is Borodale House, the beautifully restored victorian villa that sits at the very heart of the distillery.
+One of the most striking features you’ll notice when you visit us at Raasay Distillery is Borodale House, the beautifully restored Victorian-era villa that sits at the very heart of the distillery.
 Borodale House is home to one of our most unique features: our luxury en-suite bedrooms.
 We are the only distillery in Scotland that offers accommodation within the same building as our whisky making process.

-Following on from our recent Five Star award for our distillery visitor centre, we’re very pleased to announce that VisitScotland have presented us with another award, this time the prestigious Four Star Guest Accommodation accreditation for our luxury accommodation.
+Following on from our recent Five Star award for our distillery visitor centre, we’re very pleased to announce that VisitScotland have presented us with another award, this time the prestigious Four Star Guest Accommodation accreditation for our luxury distillery accommodation.

 As well as the 4 star award from VisitScotland, we have received many reviews and comments from guests who have stayed with us who regularly mention our friendly and efficient team, the relaxed and comfortable atmosphere, the peace and tranquility the island offers and of course the views over to the Isle of Skye.